bourdakos1/typescript-todo/README.md

 ## Setting up a good development environment
-In order to have a pleasent development experience, we want to set up things like linting, code formatting and automatic re-running.
+In order to have a pleasent development experience, we want to set up things like linting, code formatting, and automatic re-running.

 ### Linting
 Linting is your extra set of eyes that never get tired.
 It will help you catch